barrybecker4/world-conflict/README.md

 This is a Google App Script (GAS) application.
 If you would like to contribute, first install [CLASP](https://github.com/google/clasp).
 Next git clone this repository somewhere on your local machine.

+This project uses [Firestore](https://firebase.google.com/docs/firestore) to persist data.
+You will need your own instance to run.
+Firestore is free for low usage limits.
+Create an instance and put the private key in server/persistence/firestorePrivateKey.txt.
+This file should not be checked into git.

-Then, from the WorldConflict directory within the cloned project directory, run the following commands:
+Now, from the WorldConflict directory within the cloned project directory, run the following commands:
 * `clasp login`    using gmail account
 * `clasp create --type webapp` this creates a script with this name in your Google Drive
 * `./push.sh`  push all the files in the project directory into that script in the cloud.
 Normally you would use `clasp push`, but this script will duplicate some files for use on client and server before dong the normal `clasp push`.
-Note: do not commit these files that get copied.
+Note: do not commit these files that get copied or generate.

 Now you are good to go!
 Deploy the web-app from your script on Google Drive.
 Make changes locally (in IntelliJ for example), do "clasp push", and refresh the deployed app script page to see the change.